Mahr: References in Islamic texts

-The Encyclopaedia of Islam's entry on mahr states: "According to a tradition in Bukhari, the mahr is an essential condition for the legality of the marriage: 'Every marriage without mahr is null and void'."
+The Encyclopaedia of Islams entry on mahr states: "According to a tradition in Bukhari, the mahr is an essential condition for the legality of the marriage: 'Every marriage without mahr is null and void'."

 According to Islamic teachings in the hadith (sayings of Muhammad), mahr is the amount to be paid by the groom to the bride at the time of marriage, some of which may be delayed according to what is agreed upon by the spouses.
 The mahr is for her to spend as she wishes.
 It can be cash, jewellery or any other valuable gift.
 In some cases, per Sahih al-Bukhari (Volume 7, Book 62, Number 72), even an iron ring can be mahr.

 Sura 4.4, 4.19, 4.20, 4.24, 60.10 and 60.11 of Qur'an require a groom to give a dower to a bride.

 Modern purposes

 In 2003, Rubya Mehdi published an article in which the culture of mahr among Muslims was thoroughly reviewed.

 Mahr is a means of sustenance in case of a sudden death, divorce or other emergency.